Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/getting-started/connection-approval.md

 ### Connection data security

-The connection data is not encrypted or authenticated.
+The connection data isn't encrypted or authenticated.

 :::important
 A man in the middle attack can be done.
 It is strongly suggested to not send authentication tokens such as steam tickets or user passwords over connection approval.